Influence of Ferromagnetic Interlayer Exchange Coupling on Current-induced Magnetization Switching and

-In this work, we present a detailed study of multilevel switching via SOT-CIMS in the Co/Pt/Co system as a function of variable Pt thickness.
-As shown in our previous work \cite{ogrodnik_study_2021}, the thickness of Pt varies along the wedge shape of the sample, controlling the efficiency of spin current generation and the interlayer exchange coupling (IEC).
-We demonstrated that the effective magnetic anisotropy of the two layers is different and strongly depends on the Pt thickness.
-For a thin Pt layer between $1$ and $2$ nm of Pt, a transition of the effective anisotropy was observed, from in-plane to perpendicular.
-We also showed a significant difference in the atomic structure of the lower Co/Pt and upper Pt/Co interfaces, which consequently affects the amount of spin current flowing into both Co layers and, thereby, switching of their magnetizations.
+In this work, we present a detailed study of multilevel switching via SOT-CIMS in the Co/Pt/Co system with different Pt thicknesses.
+As shown in our previous work \cite{ogrodnik_study_2021}, the thickness of Pt varies along the wedge shape of the sample, resulting in a different efficiency of the spin current generation, interlayer exchange coupling (IEC) and the effective magnetic anisotropy of the two layers.
+For a thin Pt layer between $1$ and $2$ nm, the transition of effective anisotropy was observed from in-plane to perpendicular.
+We also showed a significant difference in the atomic structure of the lower Co/Pt and upper Pt/Co interfaces, which consequently affects the amount of spin current flowing into both Co layers and thus, the switching mechanisms of their magnetizations.
 We also discuss the role of co-existing IEC and DMI in multilevel magnetization switching.
 The analysis is supported by a number of experimental techniques, such as polar-magnetooptical Kerr microscopy (p-MOKE) for domain observations and Brillouin Light Scattering (BLS) to quantitatively estimate the strength of DMI.
 We show that the IEC can influence DMI through modifying the magnetization distribution at HM/FM interfaces.
 To gain insight into the physical mechanisms of the switching and enhance our understanding, we employ macrospin modeling as well as simple models of domain-wall (DW) and spin-wave (SW) dynamics.
-Additionally, we provide a qualitative explanation for the magnetization switching mechanism in investigated trilayers.
-Finally, we show the dependence of the critical switching current on the magnitude of the IEC in the presence of DMI.
+Additionally, we provide a qualitative explanation for the magnetization switching mechanism in the investigated trilayers.
+Finally, we demonstrate the dependence of the critical switching current on the magnitude of the IEC in the presence of DMI.